 Located in the world’s fourth largest Amish settlement, our center is an innovative collaboration of our Amish and non-Amish communities, dedicated doctors, and researchers all working together to find answers for parents and treatments for children.

 Our long-standing partnership with our Amish community has been vital to our study of rare genetic diseases that affect their population.
 Throughout the years, our Amish patient families have seen how our research findings have dramatically improved patient care and benefitted the community, both medically and financially, leading to a trustful relationship with our clinic.

-The Old Order Amish are ideal for genetic research because they are a genetically homogenous people who trace their ancestry back 14 generations to a small group who came from Europe in the mid-1700s.
-The genetic repetition in the closed Amish community causes its members to be more susceptible to genetic disease.
+The Old Order Amish provide a unique opportunity for genetic research as they’re a genetically homogenous people who trace their ancestry back multiple generations to a small group who came from Europe in the mid-1700s.
+As a closed community, the Amish have lesser genetic variation than the general population and greater susceptibility to genetic disease.

-The Amish are true collaborative partners, working with us to find answers that will ultimately benefit people everywhere; they believe that this is their “gift to the world.”
+We’re thankful to our Amish community for their willingness to participate in our research efforts.
+The Amish are true collaborative partners, working with our clinic to find answers that will ultimately benefit people everywhere; they believe that this is their “gift to the world.”

 Your gift can make a real and lasting impact.Make a donation